-At the time of purchase, the Hasbrouck Project consisted of 12,000 acres hosting two oxide gold-silver deposits, Hasbrouck, and eight kilometers to the north, Three Hills.
-By the end of 2018, West Kirkland had acquired an additional contiguous 3,700 acres, including the historic Tonopah Divide Mine and the Hill of Gold deposit.
+At the time of purchase, the Hasbrouck Project consisted of 11,000 acres hosting two oxide gold-silver deposits, Hasbrouck, and eight kilometers to the north, Three Hills.
+By the end of 2018, West Kirkland had acquired an additional contiguous 1,300 acres, including the Hill of Gold deposit.

-The Hasbrouck and Three Hills deposits are oxidized, low-sulfidation, epithermal vein systems that are suitable for open pit, heap leach mining.
+The Hasbrouck and Three Hills deposits are all-oxide, low-sulfidation, epithermal vein systems that are suitable for open pit heap leach mining.
 Mineralization is at-surface and near-surface which positively impacts the economics of the deposits.
 Both deposits have been extensively drilled by previous operators, including Allied Nevada, with over 600 bore holes in the two deposits.

 Key advantages of the Hasbrouck Project include:

 - 136,000 Au ounces Inferred